 When do marketing emails have to be HIPAA compliant?

-HIPAA defined marketing as any communication encouraging recipients to purchase or use a product or service.
+HIPAA defines marketing as any communication encouraging recipients to purchase or use a product or service.
 It could look like a broad range of healthcare communications that could influence patient decisions.
 The definition establishes the parameters in which healthcare organizations should operate when engaging in marketing activities.

 According to the Privacy Rule, covered entities are generally required to obtain written authorizations from patients before using or disclosing their protected health information (PHI) for marketing purposes.
 The requirement stems from the need to protect patient privacy and provide control over how their medical information is used.